 We are thrilled to welcome you to Maine Maritime Academy and look forward to meeting you in person soon.
-This year’s New Student Orientation includes both virtual and in-person opportunities for you to connect with your peers, get to know our campus, and ensure that you are ready for a successful semester this fall.
+Here you will find information, tasks to complete, and opportunities to connect by attending one of our three New Student Orientation sessions or by joining us at virtual Q & A opportunities throughout the summer.
+This year’s New Student Orientation will provide in-person opportunities for you to connect with your peers, get to know our campus, and ensure that you are ready for a successful semester this fall.

 Choosing your in-person session is part of your housing application, so be sure to complete that and choose which in-person session you’d like to attend.
 These sessions are optional, but we do hope you will join us on campus.